List of festivals in Nigeria: Ikeji Arondizuogu

-During Ikeji festival, on the last day, a ram is usually tied to a pole at a popular market square with a single thread.
-Somebody with the strongest protection from any juju of whatever type is expected to leisurely walk to the ram amids heavy attempt with juju from other people to knock him down, maim him or kill him.
+During Ikeji festival, on the last day, a ram is usually tied to a pole at a popular market square with a single threads.
+Somebody with the strongest protection from any juju of whatever type is expected to leisurely walk to the ram amidst heavy attempt with juju from other people to knock him down, maim him or kill him.
 Only the brave can participate in, while the not so brave will either abstain from or remain with the crowd as spectators.
 Only the brave can stand forward from the crowd, one after another and approach the tree with a view to untying the ram.
 However, each contender will be attacked by forces which are beyond the scope of this article to explain, with a view to stopping him reaching the ram.
 If overwhelmed, he will beat a retreat back to his starting point.
 Until eventually, the bravest among the masquerades participating in the competition for that year's festival, after overcoming all odds, will reach the ram and untie it and take it, to a thunderous applause by the spectators.
 This will be followed by visits to his house by fellow kinsmen with food and wine for elevating the status of his village.
 Each year this is used to commemorate the person in Arondizuogu and neighbouring towns with the strongest juju or voodoo power.

 Calabar Carnival

 The Calabar Carnival has been held in Calabar since 2006, including band competitions, a parade, food and dancing.
 It has been called Nigeria's biggest street party.

-The carnival may have as many as 50,000 costumed participants and 2 million spectators, and is broadcast on television across the country.
+The carnival may have as many as 50,000 costumed participants and 2 million spectators, and is broadcast on television Stations across the country.
 It is the culmination of the month-long Calabar festival.

 The Calabar Carnival holds at the end of the year in Nigeria, and in keeping with tradition, carnival teams march across the streets where they engage in colorful displays and competitions from which winners are selected and awarded.
 Participating teams usually rehearse for months in advance before the carnival date itself.